-The campus is a member of Zimride, operated by Enterprise Rental, which is an online ride share matching service to help you arrange carpools for your regular commute or one-time trips like traveling home on weekends.
-UW-Whitewater students, staff, and faculty can create profiles using their secure Net-ID and be matched with other commuters who enter the same schedule.
-You can include regular commuting or occasional one-way trips you might make.
+The service is an online ride share matching service to help you arrange carpools for your regular commute or one-time trips like traveling home on weekends.
+UW-Whitewater students, staff, and faculty can create profiles using their secure Net-ID and be matched with other commuters who enter the same schedule and destination.
 This is a great way to find a new commuting partner if you live off-campus.
 It is also a great option for UW-Whitewater students without a vehicle to find a ride home on weekends or, if you have a car, to make gas money by providing rides.
 It only takes a few minutes to sign in and create your first ride!

-This service was launched to offer campus community members an opportunity to use a short-term rental car for things like quick errands and trips home on weekends.
-This program allows you to sign up for a car that you can use to unlock one of the two available cars located in Lot 7 on campus.
+This service offers the campus community an opportunity to use a short-term rental car for quick errands and trips home on weekends.
+This program allows you to sign up for a car that you can use to unlock one of the available cars located in Lot 7 on the Whitewater campus.
 The hourly rate is reasonable and includes fuel costs, so you do not need to refuel before returning the car.
 You also don't need to be 25 years old to use the vehicle!
-This is an affordable way to get a vehicle for students who don't have a car on campus.
+This is an affordable way to get access to a vehicle for anyone who doesn't have a car on campus.
 Sign up for an account and get driving!

 The City of Whitewater has recently adopted a Bicycle and Pedestrian Master Plan, which includes recommendations for a Complete Streets ordinance that recently passed Common Council.
 While there is no specific commitment to following this policy on campus, the general effort to provide connectivity and accommodation to the city efforts (particularly the city streets that intersect the campus) is already underway as the campus has been an active partner in the city's process.
 Take a look as this map to learn about existing bike routes in the Whitewater area.